-Larger turnout than expected for Redding Sister March
+Deputies track snowy footprints, find several burglarized homes

 -

-Watch live ABC News coverage of Inauguration of Donald Trump
+- Northstate Watch live ABC News coverage of Inauguration of Donald Trump

-Today Donald Trump will be inaugurated as the 45th President of the United StatesRead More »

 - Northstate Power outages in the Northstate affects thousands Sunday